Max Planck Research Award

 On an annually-alternating basis, the call for nominations addresses areas within the natural and engineering sciences, the life sciences, and the social sciences and humanities.

-The Max Planck Research Award 2014 will be conferred in the area of natural and engineering sciences in the subject "Quantum Nano Science".
+The Max Planck Research Award 2015 will be conferred in the area of humanities and social sciences in the subject

 Other important details